Kriyszig/chatty/README.md

 # Chatty

 Chatty is a video chat application that uses [WebRTC](https://webrtc.org/) to stream audio and video between two users.
 This application is live on glitch at https://chatty-chatty-now-now.glitch.me if you want to take it for a spin.
+**Note:** This application might not work on Chrome or other Chrome drived desktop browsers because of insecure WebSocket connection.
+Due to enhancd security, Chrome doesn't allow insecure WebScokets but that isn't the case with Firefox where insecure connections via a WebSocket is currently allowed.

 ### Purpose